hl7au/au-fhir-core/input/pagecontent/index.md

 1. Systems may support only AU Core Profiles to represent digital health information ([Profile Only Support](general-requirements.html#profile-only-support)).
 1. Systems may support both AU Core Profiles and the RESTful interactions defined for a resource ([Profile + Interaction Support](general-requirements.html#profile--interaction-support)).

-In this regard it is similar in nature to other international FHIR specifications such as US Core FHIR Implementation Guide.
+In this regard it is similar in nature to other national core specifications such as US Core FHIR Implementation Guide and international FHIR specifications such as International Patient Access FHIR Implementation Guide.

 For a detailed description of these different usages of AU Core, see the [Conformance Requirements](general-requirements.html) and [Must Support](must-support.html) pages.